Homepage of the site 'What to do with your life?'

 Why do we live?

 There is no reason for life.
-However, the human mind is biased toward always seeking a purpose to things, trying to understand the world by inventing chains of consequences.
-It is mentally uncomfortable to realize that life has no reason, but it is not a justification for making one up.
+However, the human mind is biased towards constantly seeking a purpose for things, understanding the world by inventing chains of consequences.
+It is mentally uncomfortable to admit there is no reason for life, but that is no reason to invent one.

-On the contrary, there is a freedom—and therefore a responsibility—in the way one lives one’s life, a freedom even greater when one is privileged by providence in terms of personal gifts and favorable social circumstances.
+On the contrary, there is freedom, and therefore responsibility, in how one leads one's life—especially when one is privileged by providence in terms of personal gifts and favorable social circumstances.

-See the questions 'What is a human being?', then 'How to succeed in life?' and 'What should one do to be a good person?'
+Refer to the questions 'What is a human being?', then 'How to succeed in life?' and 'What must one do to be a good person?'

 New comment